Next Host Of The Late Late Show Odds: Claire Byrne Favourite After Tubridy Exit

 She has worked steadily across television and radio in that time, including serving as a Prime Time co-presenter alongside O’Callaghan and Kenny.

-She can currently be found on the airwaves on Today with Claire Byrne and was also seen on TV screens as the host of Claire Byrne Live from 2015 to 2022.
+She can currently be found on the airwaves on Today with Claire Byrne and despite ending a seven-year spell as host of Claire Byrne Live in 2022, she recently made a return to TV screens with a new quiz show entitled ‘Ireland’s Smartest’.

 Established 2001